rrigato/architecture/shape_up/first_edition.md

 - How much developer time is this feature worth?
 - Evaluate every taks by how it impacts your EV (expected value) of shipping

+- Focus on shipping something impactful each iteration instead of daily firedrills

 - [glossary defining terms](https://basecamp.com/shapeup/4.5-appendix-06)